“Queer” activists fictionalize and romanticize the life of Sylvia Rivera, downplaying Rivera’s misogyny toward women, particularly lesbians.

 “One might have hoped that since gay men themselves can be, in a way, victims of woman-hating, they might have come to an unusual identification with women and hence to political alliance with them.
 This is a political possibility which is in some degree actualized by some gay men, but for most, such identification is really impossible.
 They know, even if not articulately, that their classification with women is based on a profound misunderstanding.
 Like most other men who for one reason or another get a taste of what it’s like to be a woman in a woman-hating culture, they are inclined to protest, not the injustice of anyone ever being treated so shabbily, but the injustice of their being treated so when they are not women.
 The straight culture’s identification of gay men with women usually only serves to intensify gay men’s investment in their difference and distinction from the female other.
 What results is not alliance with women but strategies designed to demonstrate publicly gay men’s identification with men, as over and against women.
 Such strategies must involve one form or another of public acting out of male-dominance and female-subordination.”– Marilyn Frye, “Lesbian Feminism and the Gay Rights Movement: Another View of Male Supremacy, Another Separatism” (1981), from The Politics of Reality: Essays in Feminist Theory (1983)

 Alongside Marsha P. Johnson, Sylvia Rivera has been described as a “trans woman of color” who started the Stonewall rebellion.
 When interviewed, presumably toward the end of Rivera’s life, we see a discussion, in Rivera’s own words, of how AIDS crisis funding should not have gone to lesbians.
-Interviewed, Rivera said:
+Interviewed by Randy Wicker in 1992, Rivera said:

 “Why didn’t the gay men’s health crisis [center]get the money?
 It went to the gay [and]lesbian service center, not to where it’s supposed to go.
 As far as I’m concerned, that money had no business being directed to the gay [and lesbian]service center.
 Right, the ‘gay community center’ or whatever they call it, ‘lesbian/gay,’ you know.
 I still call it—to me there’s only one word—it’s ‘GAY.’
 Lesbians and gays, as far as in my book, you know, through all the years that I’ve been in the movement, I’ve always had the respect for the lesbians and whatnot, but, Randy, you and I both know that when the Stonewall rebellion started and when the Stonewall riots started, there were no gay women [lesbians]that were arrested.
 And why lesbians have to be put in front of the word ‘gay,’ when we’re all gay, then we might as well just start a whole new segment in our history and have everybody defined—‘drag queens’…Everything is ‘lesbian and gay.’
 And, as far as I’m concerned, I don’t believe that it should be that way.”